Skip to Content

 Love This?
 Save and Share!

-Looking for the best restaurants in Leicester Square?
-We’ve got you covered with this guide to the best places to eat.
+Looking for the best places to eat around Leicester Square?
+We’ve got you covered with this guide to the restaurants you don’t want to miss.

 The tourist hub (or trap, depending on your viewpoint) that is Leicester Square isn’t short of places to eat.
 But it has to be said that for every good Leicester Square restaurant, there are plenty of terrible ones that you need to avoid for the sake of your stomach and your wallet.

-But how can you tell a great spot from a health-hazard?
+But how can you tell a great spot from a health hazard?
 Don’t fret, we’ve hunted out the very best food in Leicester Square so that you don’t need to waste your time in sub-par eateries.
-Thank us later.

 Best Restaurants In Leicester Square